-Based on the joint study "The Autonomous Gap" with Fraunhofer IAO (Center for Mobility and Innovation Systems) and Motor Presse Stuttgart, MHP - A Porsche Company has developed a whitepaper which paints a clear picture of where leading stakeholders in the mobility and automotive value chain should take action to close gaps in order to develop sustainable and successful ecosystems for autonomous mobility.
+Based on the joint study "The Autonomous Gap" with Fraunhofer IAO (Centre for Mobility and Innovation Systems) and Motor Presse Stuttgart, MHP - A Porsche Company has developed a whitepaper which paints a clear picture of where leading stakeholders in the mobility and automotive value chain should take action to close gaps in order to develop sustainable and successful ecosystems for autonomous mobility.

 Several paths lead to autonomous mobility and transportation services

 The paper identifies several pathways leading to autonomous mobility and transportation services.
-On the one hand, traditional automotive manufacturers and are taking incremental approaches towards highly automated and autonomous driving: SAE level 2 and 3 solutions are already available on the market, with the aim of improving their functions to achieve level 4 within the next decade.
+On the one hand, traditional automotive manufacturers are taking incremental approaches towards highly automated and autonomous driving: SAE level 2 and 3 solutions are already available on the market, with the aim of improving their functions to achieve level 4 within the next decade.
 On the other hand, leading technology companies are ambitiously developing complex solutions for level 4 from scratch.
 The “moonshot approach”, aiming for level 4 from the beginning, requires enormous amounts of funding.
 Companies like Waymo or Cruise have raised billions of dollars to develop technology for autonomous systems.

 Identify and close existing gaps for sustainable autonomous mobility systems